Second-order models and traffic data from mobile sensors: Model calibration

 \subsection{Estimating the density-flow relationship}

-We begin with estimating the density-flow relationship needed for the congested phase represented by Eqn. \eqref{PTMcongested}.
-For modeling accuracy we exclude data collected on the HOV lane (\# 1) and the merging lane (\# 6), since these lanes are not well-represented by the congested phase of the PTM.
+We begin with estimating the density-flow relationship \eqref{funcv2} needed for the congested phase represented by Eqn. \eqref{PTMcongested}.
 Unlike the LWR model where the density-flow relation is expressed as a single-valued function, the fundamental diagram corresponding to the congested phase of PTM is a multi-valued map.
-This means that a given density $\rho$ corresponds to a continuum range of velocity $v(\rho,\,q),\, q\in[q_{min},\,q_{max}]$.
-In order to identify all the possible values of $v(\rho,\,q)$ in the NGSIM dataset for a given density value $\rho$, we partition the temporal-spatial domain into small bins $C_{ij}\doteq [t_{i-1},\,t_{i}]\times [x_{j-1},\,x_{j}]$, $i =1,\,\ldots,\,N_T$, $j=1,\,\ldots,\,N_X$ where $i$ and $j$ indicate the time step and the spatial step respectively.
-The average density associated with $C_{ij}$ is estimated by the number of vehicles whose trajectories indicate their presence in the road segment $[x_{j},\,x_{j+1}]$ during time interval $[t_{i},\,t_{i+1}]$.
+This means that a given density $\rho$ corresponds to a continuum range of velocities $v(\rho,\,q),\, q-q^*\in[-1,\,1]$.
+In order to identify this multi-valued function, we partition the temporal-spatial domain into small bins $C_{ij}\doteq [t_{i-1},\,t_{i}]\times [x_{j-1},\,x_{j}]$, $i =1,\,\ldots,\,N_T$, $j=1,\,\ldots,\,N_X$ where $i$ and $j$ indicate the time step and the spatial step respectively.
+The average density associated with $C_{ij}$ is estimated by the number of vehicles whose trajectories indicate their presence in the road segment $[x_{j-1},\,x_{j}]$ during time interval $[t_{i-1},\,t_{i}]$.
 The velocity inside $C_{ij}$ is calculated as the mean of all velocity measurements collected within this bin.
 Figure \ref{figcells} illustrates such a procedure.
 The dimension of the bins used to construct the density-flow relation in the congested phase is 4 (seconds) $\times$ 400 (feet).

 The flow within $C_{ij}$ is calculated as the product of the density and the average velocity.
-The density-flow data plots for the time periods 4:00 pm - 4:15 pm and 5:00 - 5:15 pm are shown in Figure \ref{figfds}.
-The combined data plots for the whole study period (4:00 pm - 4:15 pm, and 5:00 pm - 5:30 pm) are shown in Figure \ref{figfdsall}.
+The resulting density-flow and density-velocity plots for the entire study period are shown in Figure \ref{figfds}.